Simply LaKita

 LaKita Anderson

-Make this Southern-Style Tuna Salad for a light dinner or side dish to pair with a meal.
+Make this Southern Tuna Salad Recipe for a light lunch, dinner, or filling side dish to pair with a meal.
 It’s a classic recipe that only requires a few basic ingredients.
-Creamy, flavorful, and delicious!

 Print Recipe Pin Recipe